eramella/AuditTrail/README.md

 # Audit Trail
 ####Entities changes audit

-This is the result of a job interview excercise I was asked to perform.
+This is the result of a job interview exercise I was asked to perform.

 The purpose is to create an automatic system that logs any changes to any entity in your database.